Can Lawn Fertilizer Hurt My Pet?

 You can see your ideal lawn now: soft green grass, the envy of all your neighbors and friends.
 The only problem?
 The last time you fertilized your own lawn, you almost sent your pet to the vet.
 Not good.

 For many people, cats and dogs are like members of the family, so it’s important to know what lawn fertilizers could possibly harm them.
 Many commercial garden and landscape fertilizers contain ingredients that can be harmful to your cat or dog, particularly if ingested.
 In order to keep everyone safe, you need to know what to look for in a lawn fertilizer, when it’s safe to let your pet back on a fertilized lawn, and what steps to take if something does happen.

 Depending on the size of your pets and the amount of fertilizer they ingest, lawn fertilizer can be toxic.
 If your pet consumes commercial lawn fertilizer, it could cause some serious health issues like abdominal pain, excessive drooling, vomiting, discolored gums, bowel obstruction, difficulty breathing, cardiac arrest, and even inflammation of the liver and pancreas.
 Therefore, it’s very important to keep your pets off any area of the lawn that has been recently fertilized.

 Organic fertilizer is widely considered to be a better choice for your lawn and the environment.
-Most people believe the ingredients in organic fertilizer are much safer, and feel more comfortable with organic verse synthetic fertilizer blends.
+Most people believe the ingredients in organic fertilizer are much safer, and feel more comfortable with organic versus synthetic fertilizer blends.
 However, “organic” doesn’t mean it’s safe for your pet.
 In fact, some organic fertilizers are made using animal products that may entice your cat and dog to eat them.

-Pet-friendly fertilizers are great option and will definitely cut down the wait time needed to safely allow your pet to roam your lawn.
+Pet-friendly fertilizers are a great option and will definitely cut down the wait time needed to safely allow your pet to roam your lawn.
 But again, just because it’s “pet-friendly” doesn’t mean it can’t harm your pet.
 The drying and absorption process will be quicker, but you still want to make sure your pet doesn’t go anywhere near the area during and right after the application process.

 After 48 hours, most fertilizers are considered safe for pets to roam around freely.
 However, it’s a good practice to always read the fertilizer warning label and follow proper application instructions; many state a specific period of time your pet must stay off the lawn.
 This “keep off” period can vary depending on the weather, brand, and type of fertilizer.
 And when it comes to storing and handling lawn fertilizer, it’s important to keep it stored in a safe place where your cat or dog can’t get into it and ingest it.

 So how do you know if your cat or dog is exhibiting signs of fertilizer poisoning?
 You know your pet best and can usually tell when something isn’t right.
-Signs to watch for include: vomiting, tremors and seizures, abnormal heart rate, severe lethargy, excessive drooling, frequent urination, or diarrhea.
+Signs to watch for include vomiting, tremors and seizures, abnormal heart rate, severe lethargy, excessive drooling, frequent urination, or diarrhea.
 If you see your pet experiencing any of these symptoms, don’t wait; call your veterinarian immediately.

 Fertilizing your own lawn may seem like a relatively easy task, but it does come with some decisions and potential risks to the health of your pets.
 There are several factors to consider when choosing the right fertilizer for your lawn.
 Once you choose the fertilizer, knowing when and how much to apply will not only affect your lawn, it could affect your pets, too.
-To keep your lawn looking great and your pets safe, we recommend calling your local lawn care professionals at The Grounds Guys to get the job done right.
+Consider professional fertilizer services from The Grounds Guys to get the job done right.